 The team of MCOM Tutors are brought together by a shared demonstration of academic excellence in preclinical courses, interest in medical education, and supporting the efforts of peers.
-Members see themselves serving in a consultative capacity to assist Tutees in their efforts.
+Tutors serve in a consultative capacity to assist students in their supplemental learning needs.
 In this regard, effort is made to tailor services in a way that uses learning strategies to meet the needs of pre-clinical students.